nwoltman/Firebolt/CONTRIBUTING.md

 Click the 'Pull Request' button and fill out the form.

-And then you play the waiting game...but hopefully not for very long :smile:
+And then you play the waiting game...but hopefully not for very long :smiley: